dsccommunity/NetworkingDsc/README.md

 ### Unreleased

-- Fixed typo in the example's Action property from "Blocked" (which isn't a valid value) to "Block"
+- Fixed typo in the example's Action property from "Blocked" (which isn't a valid value) to "Block".
+- Added CommonResourceHelper.psm1 based on copy from [PSDscResources](https://github.com/PowerShell/PSDscResources/blob/dev/DscResources/CommonResourceHelper.psm1).
+- MSFT_xFirewall:
+  - Cleaned up ParameterList table layout and moved into a new file (MSFT_xFirewall.data.psd1).
+  - Separated Localization strings into strings file.
+  - Added standard help blocks to all functions to meet HQRM.
+  - Added CmdletBinding attribute to all functions to meet HQRM.
+  - Fixed issue using CIDR notation for LocalAddress or RemoteAddress.
+See [GitHub issue](https://github.com/PowerShell/xNetworking/issues/169).
+  - Fixed integration tests so that values being set are correctly tested.
+  - Added integration tests for Removal of Firewall rule.
+- Resolved final markdown errors (MD*) in Readmd.md.
+- Added NetworkingCommon module to contain shared networking functions.

 ### 3.1.0.0